 "He was a good pitcher, an even better teammate.
 His locker was only a couple down from mine at Memorial Stadium.
 I played with him for 10 years.
 He's a good man.
 He's one of the best pitchers the Orioles ever had." - Ken Singleton

-“Take two worms and call me in the morning.”
-To the Orioles’ mascot, as he fell off the roof of the team’s dugout.
+“Take two worms and call me in the morning.” to the Orioles’ mascot, as he fell off the roof of the team’s dugout

 Mike Flanagan won 167 games over eighteen seasons in the majors, mostly spent with the Baltimore Orioles, and was the winner of the 1979 American League Cy Young Award.
-Later, he was the O's pitching coach and General Manager, as well as a broadcaster for the club.
+Later, he was the O's pitching coach and general manager, as well as a broadcaster for the club.

-The son of minor league pitcher Ed Flanagan Jr., Flanagan was selected by the Houston Astros in the 15th round of the 1971 amateur draft but did not sign.
+The son of minor league pitcher Ed Flanagan Jr., Mike was selected by the Houston Astros in the 15th round of the 1971 amateur draft but did not sign.
 Instead, he attended the University of Massachusetts, where he pitched and played outfield.
-In 1973, he went 9-1 for the school with a 1.52 ERA and 91 strikeouts.
+In 1973, he went 9-1 for the Minutemen with a 1.52 ERA and 91 strikeouts.
 Overall, in two years at Massachusetts, he hit .320 with 6 home runs, while going 12-1 on the mound with a school-record ERA of 1.19.

 Flanagan was drafted by the Orioles in the seventh round of the 1973 amateur draft.
 He started his pro career that summer with the Miami Orioles of the Florida State League, going 4-1 with a 2.21 ERA in 11 games.
-He played with Miami and the Asheville Orioles in 1974, going 6-6 with a 2.10 ERA and 6 complete games with Miami, while posting a 6-4 record with a 1.82 ERA and 7 complete games for Asheville.
+He played with Miami and the Asheville Orioles in 1974, going 6-6 with a 2.10 ERA and 6 complete games with Miami, then posting a 6-4 record with a 1.82 ERA and 7 complete games for Asheville.
 In 1975, he went 13-4 with a 2.50 ERA and 10 complete games in 27 outings for the Rochester Red Wings before earning a late-season promotion to the majors.
 He made his big league debut on September 5th, coming out of the bullpen to face the New York Yankees, and started his first game on September 28th against the Yankees, allowing 2 earned runs over 8 innings and taking the loss.
-Overall, with Baltimore, he went 0-1 with a 2.79 ERA in two outings that year.
+Overall, with Baltimore, he went 0-1 with a 2.79 ERA in two outings.

 Glory Days with the Orioles